 As of this writing, the Boeing 777-300ER is the only aircraft type of Philippine Airlines that comes with personal entertainment screens (even in Economy Class).
-PAL had embarked on a semi-budget carrier binge in the early 2010’s and some of the newer aircraft like the A321 or even the retrofitted A330’s don’t come with any personal entertainment screens even in Business Class and they’ve resorted to a mobile-oriented entertainment system transmitted over Wifi instead.
+PAL had embarked on a semi-budget carrier binge in the early 2010’s and some of the newer aircraft like the A321 or even the A330’s that were acquired earlier in the decade don’t come with any personal entertainment screens even in Business Class and they’ve resorted to a mobile-oriented entertainment system transmitted over Wifi instead.
 But I digress.

 In the 777-300ER, you can switch channels and programmes by using the controller or by using the touchscreen.
 The controller in my seat didn’t work unfortunately so I had to use the touchscreen which wasn’t a big deal.
 While you won’t expect thousands of programmes to choose from, the entertainment selection was pretty decent with dozens of new releases as well as an eclectic song library.

 Shortly after the plane took off, the crew started serving the meals.
 I chose the Japanese set and my lunch came in three courses.

 First was a canape which is integrated with the Western meal option.
 It’s not particularly Japanese looking but hey, I’m not complaining.

 Next came a bento box served to me with a variety of Japanese appetizers and dessert surrounding the main – Braised pork belly served with radish, carrots, chicharo and sukiyaki rice.
 Needless to say, it was delicious.
 One thing I have always loved about Philippine Airlines is the food which is good regardless of class.